IlyaLts/SyncManager/README.md

 #### 1. File and Folder Discovery
 SyncManager starts by scanning the designated source and target locations for files and folders.
 This includes recursively traversing through subfolders to ensure all files are accounted for.
 #### 2. Change Detection
-SyncManager uses sophisticated algorithms to detect changes between the current and previous states to determine which files and folders must be synchronized in the following order:
+SyncManager uses sophisticated algorithms to detect changes since the last synchronization to determine which files and folders must be synchronized in the following order:
-1. **File attribute changes:** Changes to file attributes.
+1. **File attribute changes**
-1. **Case-changed folders:** Folders that have been renamed solely by changing the case of the folder name (e.g., "MyFolder" to "myfolder").
+1. **Case-changed folders** - *(e.g., "MyFolder" to "myfolder"*)
-1. **Moved or renamed files:** Files that have been moved or renamed, including case changes (e.g., "FILE.txt" to "file.txt").
+1. **Moved or renamed files** - *(Including case changes (e.g., "FILE.txt" to "file.txt")*)
-1. **New additions and changes:** New files and folders that have been added to the source or target location, as well as existing files that have been modified in some way.
+1. **New additions and file changes**
-1. **Deleted files and folders:** Files and folders that have been removed from the source or target location.
+1. **Deleted files and folders**
 #### 3. Detection of Case-Changed Folders
 Since SyncManager doesn't store the original path of files, it relies on a comparison-based approach to detect case changes in folder names.
-It compares the current filename of a folder in one location with the corresponding filename in the other location, checking for differences in case naming.
-If a difference is found, SyncManager assumes the case of the folder was changed and renames the folder accordingly in the other location.
+It compares the current filename of a new folder in one location with the corresponding folder's filenames in other locations if it exists, checking for differences in case naming.
+If a difference is found, SyncManager assumes the case of the folder was changed and renames the folder accordingly in other locations.
 #### 4. Detection of Moved and Renamed Files
 SyncManager searches for matches between removed files and new files based on their modified date and size.
-If a match is found, the file is considered to be the same, and SyncManager renames or moves the corresponding file in the target location to match the new location in the source.
-In cases where there are multiple matches with the same modified date and size, SyncManager falls back to the standard synchronization method, copying files from one location to another.
+If a match is found, the file is considered to be the same, and SyncManager renames or moves the corresponding file in other locations to match the new location in the source.
+In cases where there are multiple matches with the same modified date and size, SyncManager falls back to the standard synchronization method, copying files from one location to other locations.
 #### 5. Conflict Resolution
 In cases where conflicts arise, SyncManager resolves them according to the following rules:
 - **Latest modification date wins:** If a file has been modified in both locations, SyncManager will synchronize the file with the latest modification date.